Understanding the Different Oak Frame Types & How to Choose Yours

 Main Span

-This is where the building is the same height at the rear as at the front.
-We will normally go up to a maximum main span of 8m and any main span over 6m will need a truss roof construction.
+Maximum main span: We will normally go up to a maximum main span of 8m, and any main span over 6m will need a truss roof construction.

 Aisled Barn

-The central main frame usually has a high eaves height and then there are aisles either side to increase the internal floor space We will normally go up to a maximum main span of 8m and any main span over 6m will need a truss roof construction.
+Maximum main span: We will normally go up to a maximum main span of 8m, and any main span over 6m will need a truss roof construction.

 Sling Brace